Darknova2468/Dungeon-Exploration/PROPOSAL.md

 - Final destination
     - An NPC appears after beating floor 19, saying "The end..."
-    - Giving him end shards evolves its speech into "The end is inevitable and must be reached by giving shards to the dragon..."
+    - Giving him end shards evolves its speech into "The end is inevitable and must be reached by giving twelve shards to the dragon..."
     - Giving more shards to it increases the number of dots until 12, at which point this gets added: "Nothing more lol, what did you expect"
     - Giving a shard to the dragon causes it to try some experiment; music